Diplôme d'études universitaires générales: From 1997 to Bologna Process

 The DEUG science and technology of sport and physical activity (sport science) the program is determined by arrêté.

 Since Bologna Process

 Since the implementation of the Bologna Process (2003 to 2006 depending on the university), the DEUG is a diploma through the Bachelor's degree.
-It is issued if students are successfully completed double degrees first four (of six) semesters and receive one diploma with both major fields.
+It is issued to students that successfully completed double degrees first four (of six) semesters and received one diploma with both major fields.
 Areas and programs are no longer set nationally, but universities have often taken existing titles.